CyberTea0X/goauth/README.md

 Place the binary where you need it and then copy the `example.toml` file there.
-Rename `example.toml` to `config.toml`, configure this file, make sure mysql is running and you can start the server by running executable.
+Rename `example.toml` to `config.toml`, configure this file, make sure mysql is running and then you can start the server by running the executable.